Sahil-Gulati/MREmail/README.md

 # MREmail
-AWS SES raw emails bulk sending.
+AWS SES(Simple Email Service) raw emails bulk sending.
 This library enables a user to gather multiple email requests and execute those requests in one go.
 Each email request can be altered with customized options available for generating raw email content.

 ## Installation
 `composer require sahil-gulati/mr-email`